nebrius/raspi-board/README.md

 ## API

+### getBoardRevision()

+Gets the board revision.

+_Arguments_: None.

+_Returns_: A string with the board version, one of 'Unknown', 'B1', 'B2', 'A', 'BPLUS', or 'APLUS'.

 ### getPins()

 Gets a list of

 _Arguments_: None.

-_Return Type_: An array of pin entry objects structured such that the array index is the Wiring Pi pin number, each with the following structure:
+_Returns_: An array of pin entry objects structured such that the array index is the Wiring Pi pin number, each with the following structure:

 <table>
   <thead>